Volvo Car Corporation tests flywheel technology

 If the energy in the flywheel is combined with the combustion engine's full capacity, it will give the car an extra boost of 80 horsepower, and thanks to the swift torque build-up this translates into rapid acceleration, cutting 0 to 100 km/h figures significantly.

-Carbon fibre for a lightweight and compact solution
+Carbon fiber for a lightweight and compact solution

 Flywheel propulsion assistance was tested in a Volvo 240 already back in the 1980s, and flywheels made of steel have been evaluated by various manufacturers in recent times.
 However, since a unit made of steel is large and heavy and has rather limited rotational capacity, this is not a viable alternative.

 The flywheel that Volvo Car Corporation will use in its test car is made of carbon fibre.
 It weighs about six kilograms and has a diameter of 20 centimetres.
-The carbon fibre wheel spins in a vacuum to minimise frictional losses.
+The carbon fiber wheel spins in a vacuum to minimize frictional losses.